The perfect partner for your international journey. We’re here to support you as you begin your new life in the UK.

 Your finances don’t have to be complicated when you move.

 You can manage your money quickly and easily with a UK current account.
-To make things easier, you could open an HSBC UK current account in your home country before you leave, so it’s ready for when you arrive (terms and conditions and eligibility apply).
+To make things easier, you could open an HSBC UK current account in your home country/region before you leave, so it’s ready for when you arrive (terms and conditions and eligibility apply).

 All our current accounts give you 24/7 access to your finances via online and telephone banking.